 write down “)”.

 (+ 1 2)

 Most people think “numbers” and “operations on numbers” when they hear “arithmetic.”
-“Operations on numbers” means adding two numbers to yield a third; subtracting one number from another; or even determining the greatest common divisor of two numbers.
+“Operations on numbers” means adding two numbers to yield a third subtracting one number from another, determining the greatest common divisor of two numbers, and many more such things.
 If we don’t take arithmetic too literally, we may even include the sine of an angle, rounding a real number to the closest integer, and so on.

 (+ 3 4)

 When it comes to numbers, BSL programs may use natural numbers, integers, rational numbers, real numbers, and complex numbers.
 We assume that you have heard of all but the last one.
 The last one may have been mentioned in your high school class.
 If not, don’t worry; while complex numbers are useful for all kinds of calculations, a novice doesn’t have to know about them.

 A truly important distinction concerns the precision of numbers.
 For now, it is important to understand that BSL distinguishes exact numbers and inexact numbers.
 When it calculates with exact numbers, BSL preserves this precision whenever possible.
 For example, (/ 4 6) produces the precise fraction 2/3, which DrRacket can render as a proper fraction, an improper fraction, or a mixed decimal.
 Play with your computer’s mouse to find the menu that changes the fraction into decimal expansion.